appuio/docs/services/01_introduction.rst

 .. image:: architecture.PNG

 A first clear distinction in our application's architecture can be made between the frontend and the backend of the application.
 The frontend only contains a single service, which is the **Webserver**.
-The Webserver is basically an instance of nginx that serves some static files (our compiled ReactJS application).
+The Webserver is basically an instance of nginx that serves some static files (the compiled JS application).

 The backend consists of multiple microservices: a main endpoint (**API**) which will be accessed from the frontend of the application, a service that handles user management and authentication (**Users**), a service that handles order management (**Orders**) and a service responsible for sending emails (**Mailer**).
 API, Users and Orders each manage their own database to enforce separation of concerns.